HEALTH CARE PROVIDERS

 These suicide assessment questions are helpful to clinicians in inquiring about specific aspects of suicidal thoughts, plans, and behavior.
 The questions have been excerpted from the American Psychiatric Association’s Practice Guidelines.

 Another recommended suicide assessment is the SAFE-T developed by Dr. Douglas Jacobs in conjunction with SAMSHA.
 The SAFE-T can be downloaded here.
-It is available as a mobile app at the App Store or at Google Play under Suicide SAFE.

 There is a strong association between opioid use disorders and other forms of psychopathology.
 Patients who present with psychiatric disorders and substance use disorders are more likely to receive prescription opioids and long-term opioid therapy.
 They are also more likely to be prescribed concurrent sedative-hypnotics and to have more physical pain.
 These patients require complex management.
 Optimal care for such patients requires that primary care, mental health, and substance use disorder treatment be integrated well.